-The Stereoscopic Society brings together all who are interested in viewing or taking photographs or making videos in 3-Dimensions.
-Movies are being made in 3D, many TVs are now able to display 3D images.
+The Stereoscopic Society brings together all who are interested in viewing or taking photographs, or making videos in 3-Dimensions.
+Movies/Films are being made in 3D, many TVs are now able to display 3D images.
 Some phones, tablets, notebook computers and electronic photo frames include 3D displays.
 Some can even display 3D without using special glasses.

-Join the Stereoscopic Society and you too can be producing 3D still photographs and 3D movies using one of the commercially available 3D cameras, or, for the more adventurous a home built 3D camera rig.
+Join the Stereoscopic Society and you too can be producing 3D still photographs and/or 3D movies using one of the commercially available 3D cameras, or, for the more adventurous a home built 3D camera rig.
 We have many members to help and inspire you to create your own wonderful 3D productions.
 Many members have their own specialities such as wildlife, time lapse, macro and microscopic work, all of which they would love to share with you.
 You may just wish to view all the magnificent work our members are creating.

 - Regular meetings in London, the Midlands and Edinburgh

 - Receive The Stereoscopic Society’s “Journal of 3D Imaging”